FearDread/gfolio/content/services.md

 ###### Solving problems

 I design products that are more than pretty.
-I make them shippable and usable.
-Et tempor non mollit dolor et do aute voluptate ea ullamco.
+I make them shippable and usable within alotted times and deadlines.
+I am dedicated to seeing any project or idea all the way through to its final stage, and make sure to set my standards above the bar.

 ###### What you can expect

-- Design Strategy
+- Design / Arch Strategy
-- Web and Mobile App Design
+- Web and Mobile Apps
-- Front-end Development
+- Full Stack Development

 ###### Applications I'm fluent in